August 9, 2021

-And I was able to identify this with help of Path Analysis in Google Analytics 4.
+And I was able to identify this with help of Path Exploration in Google Analytics 4.

 #2.2.
 An example of reverse pathing

-In my Youtube tutorial about path analysis, I also share an example of reverse pathing.
+In my Youtube tutorial about path exploration (formerly known as Path Analysis), I also share an example of reverse pathing.

 Turns out there was a broken link on the homepage that redirected visitors to a “Page not found” error.
 In fact, that error was the most popular event that people were doing after they landed on the homepage.
 Yikes!

-You can watch the Youtube video with that path analysis example here.
+You can watch the Youtube video with that path exploration example here.

 #3.
-Ideas of what to analyze next with Path Analysis
+Ideas of what to analyze next with Path Exploration

 Idea #1.
 What are your visitors doing once they land on your homepage?